liquibase/liquibase-test-harness/README.md

 If not, you will need to provide the rollback by yourself.
 To learn more about rollbacks read [Rolling back changesets](https://docs.liquibase.com/workflows/liquibase-community/using-rollback.html) article.
 2) Go to `src/main/resources/liquibase/harness/change/expectedSql` and add the expected generated SQL.
  - You will need to add this under the database specific folder.
- - NOTE: If your changeset will generate multiple SQL statements, you should add each SQL statement as a separate line.
+ - NOTE: If your changeSet will generate multiple SQL statements, you should add each SQL statement as a separate line.
 (See `renameTable.sql` in the postgres folder for an example.)
  - If you would like to test another DB type, please add the requisite folder.
 3) Go to `src/main/resources/liquibase/harness/change/expectedSnapshot` and add the expected DB Snapshot results.
   - To verify the absence of an object in a snapshot (such as with drop* commands) add `"_noMatch": true,` to that tree level where the missing object should be verified.
-  See [dropSequence.json](src/test/resources/expectedSnapshot/postgresql/dropSequence.json) as an example.
+  See [dropSequence.json](src/main/resources/liquibase/harness/change/expectedSnapshot/postgresql/dropSequence.json) as an example.
   - You will need to add this under the database specific folder.
   - If you would like to test another DB type, please add the requisite folder.
 4) Go to your IDE and run the test class `ChangeObjectTests.groovy` (You can also choose to run `BaseTestHarnessSuite`, or `LiquibaseHarnessSuiteTest` -- at present they all work the same).